Installing a WordPress on your desktop and computer is simple like using one-click installation feature offered by most of the hosting company.

 - To add a database, click the New

-- Name your database (right now I used wp, you can rename it whatever you want).
+- Name your database (As an example, I used wp, you can rename it whatever you want).

 - Click the check all